tejojith/Bus-Ticketing-System-/README.md

 # Bus-Ticketing-System
-This program uses python, MySQL and TKinter to create a system for Bus Ticketing
+This program uses Python, MySQL and TKinter to create a system for Bus Ticketing